leodeslf/leaf/src/content/notes/se/data_structures.md

 A perfect binary tree is the one on which:

-- *Every internal node has two childs*.
+- *Every internal node has two children*.
 - *Leaf nodes are at the same level* (all of them).

 Theorems: